Special routes of U.S. Route 27: Bremen business loop

-U.S. Route 27 Business (US 27 Bus) is a 4.748 mi business route of US 27 that exists almost entirely within the city limits of Bremen.
+U.S. Highway 27 Business (US 27 Bus.) is a 4.748 mi business route of US 27 that exists almost entirely within the city limits of Bremen, Georgia.
 It is concurrent with State Route 1 Business (SR 1 Bus.) for its entire length.
-US 27 Bus./SR 1 begins at an intersection with US 27/SR 1 in the southern part of the city, just north of Interstate 20 (I-20), in the north-central part of Carroll County.
+US 27 Bus./SR 1 begins at an intersection with US 27/SR 1 in the southern part of the city, just north of I-20, in the north-central part of Carroll County.
 The business routes head to the northeast, enter Haralson County, and briefly leave the city limits.
-Just after re-entering, they travel under a railroad bridge that carries railroad tracks of Norfolk Southern Railway.
+Just after reentering, they travel under a railroad bridge that carries railroad tracks of Norfolk Southern Railway.
 They curve to the north-northwest and pass Higgins General Hospital at a point just west of Bremen High School.
 They intersect US 78/SR 8 (Atlantic Avenue/Pacific Avenue).
-Immediately on the north side of the intersection are railroad tracks for Southern Railway and Norfolk Southern Railway.
+Immediately on the north side of the intersection are railroad tracks for Southern and Norfolk Southern railways.
 They continue to the north-northwest and leave the city again before reaching their northern terminus, a second intersection with US 27/SR 1 north-northwest of the city.
 The entire length of US 27 Bus./SR 1 Bus. is part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense.

 The roadway that would eventually become US 27 Bus./SR 1 Bus. was established at least as early as 1919 as part of SR 1.
 By the end of 1934, US 27 was designated on the entire length of SR 1.
 In the second quarter of 1935, a portion in the northern part of Bremen had a "completed hard surface".
 Between September 1938 and July 1939, a portion in the southern part of the city also had a completed hard surface.
 About 50 years later, in 1988, a western bypass of Bremen, designated as SR 793, was proposed from south-southwest of the city to north-northwest of it.
 In 1993, US 27/SR 1 in the Bremen area was shifted westward, onto the path of SR 793.
 The former path was redesignated as US 27 Bus./SR 1 Bus.